 - 1/4 teaspoon fine sea salt

-- First you will need to shred your zucchini.
+First you will need to shred your zucchini and weigh 274 grams.
 Make sure you are using the larger wholes on your grater and not the tiny holes.
 Refer to photo above, but basically use the 1/4 inch size holes on your grater.
 You want them in the shredded strips, not the super fine grated.
 After shredding, loosely fill 2 1/2 cups to accurately measure.

 - Place your shredded zucchini into a strainer and place a couple of paper towels on top and press down really hard squeezing out all the excess water beneath the strainer.
 Then wrap the zucchini in a papertowel and squeeze out any more.
 You don't need to obsess over every drop, just get most of the water out so the cakes cook up and aren't too watery.
 Place the dried zucchini into a large bowl.